 Summing up the above

 According to edtechmagazine, currently there are nearly six million students who take at least one online course as a part of their degree program, and this number is increasing.
-Students need a tutoring marketplace with user friendly functionality, which will create perfect conditions for online education and tutoring.
+Students need a suitable marketplace with user friendly functionality, which will create perfect conditions for online education and tutoring.
 Whidegroup can help you build this marketplace.